SakerGT/mtls-node-example/README.md

 # Mutual TLS and certificate validation checks

 This project uses Node JS server and client to demonstrate mTLS and validation of additional certificate properties.
+It is intended to be used as examples / training material only.

 There are 4 exercises to demonstrate mutual authentication certificate checks that can be done: